 The early first ladies came overland to Oregon by wagon train, by ship round Cape Horn, or on the first of the railroad West.
 They endured many hardships to bring civilization, education, and culture to this new territory.
 Of some, little is recorded, but through a knowledge of the times and their husband’s careers, we can imagine their lives and the ways they influenced our state.

 Read more about these women in First Ladies of Oregon.
-Available for sale at The Newell House Museum and at our online museum shoppe.
+Available for sale at The Newell House Museum.